ig3/srf-scheduler/README.md

 The average time per review is the average of the last 1000 reviews.

-The average new cards per day is a linear average of new cards per day over the past 14 days of study, excluding the current day and days without any study.
+The average new cards per day is a linear average of new cards per day over the past 14 days (336 hours) of study.
+This is a sliding window ending at the current time, not calendar days.

 On the first day of study, the current day is included in calculation of daily averages, because there is no data available for complete days of